 If you aren’t sure which iPhone you should get, keep reading.
 We will help you choose by reviewing each model so you can compare all iPhone models.

 In 2007, Apple CEO Steve Jobs unveiled the very first iPhone.
-It was also referred to as the iPhone 2G (to distinguish it from its successor, the iPhone 3G) or even to iPhone 1.
+It was also referred to as the iPhone 2G (to distinguish it from its successor, the iPhone 3G) or even as the iPhone 1.

 It featured a 3.5-inch LCD display which may seem tiny by today’s standards but was immense considering the phones available in 2007.
 With a resolution of 480×320 and 163ppi (points per inch), it was incredibly sharp.

-In conclusion, it is safe to state that the first iPhone had a key influence over the phone industry and set the standards for future devices until the present day.
+In conclusion, it is safe to state that the first iPhone had a key influence on the phone industry and set the standards for future devices until the present day.

-This is the second-gen. iPhone.
+This is the second-gen iPhone.
 It was launched in 2008 and was the successor of the first iPhone.
 It wasn’t much different from its predecessor, featuring the same LCD display with a resolution of 480×320 and 163ppi (points per inch) and the same S5L8900 CPU clocked at 412Mhz, offering also 128MB of RAM.
-The rear camera was also the same of the previous model.
+The rear camera was also the same as the previous model.

 It was available in both 8GB and 16GB of storage capacity.
 The dimensions of the iPhone 3G were marginally larger than those found on the original iPhone.
 The battery was slightly smaller, offering just 1150 mAh.

 The device included some new hardware features such as 3G network availability and GPS navigation.
 When it was launched, the iPhone 3G featured iPhone OS 2.0 which introduced a major innovation: the App Store.